TamblesMambles/PretendoClients/README.md

 # FORK INFORMATION
 This fork was created for for communicating with the new Pretendo servers.
 The Switch code is left untouched (and it might be deleted in the future).
-The addresses are changed for communicating with Pretendo servers.
+The addresses are changed for communicating with Pretendo servers.\
+PLEASE NOTE that this fork disables SSL certificate verification.

 # Nintendo Clients
 > :warning: Keep in mind that Nintendo bans Switch devices that show suspicious behavior.
 This package tries to mimic the behavior of a real Switch as closely as possible, but using it is at your own risk.
 Make sure that you know what you are doing.